Midges and Ticks in Scotland

 Midges Hate …

-- The sun – midges tend to avoid direct strong sunlight, so sit in the sun, not shade, whenever conditions allow.
+- The sun – midges tend to avoid direct strong sunlight.

 - Try to find a place in a breeze – it is surprising how little breeze is required to keep them away.
 Midges cannot keep up with you at normal walking pace.

-- As far as possible, try to avoid sitting out early morning and late evening.
-We realise this is just the time when you DO want to sit out and most times you will not be bothered by them, but once they find you, you will need to move to get rid of them.
+- As far as possible, try to avoid sitting down outside early morning and late evening.
+We realise this is just the time when you DO want to sit down and most times you will not be bothered by them, but once they find you, you will need to move to get rid of them.